Aboard Bloomberg bus: Droll wit, swag, Texas-size ambition

 The day after the Get It Done Express came to Dallas, voters enjoying a local dog park on Sunday morning offered mixed opinions of the former mayor.
 Among a group of four in their 20s, only one had even heard of Bloomberg.
 Across the park, 27-year-old Aaron Krage said he knew of Bloomberg's background as a businessman and mayor and that he wasn't taking campaign donations.
 Krage, who plans to vote for Pete Buttigieg, said he doesn't think Bloomberg is effectively communicating his message through his TV ads in Texas.

-But Danny Jerina and Stacie Lee, both in their 40s, said they think Bloomberg is exactly the type of candidate appeals to fiscally conservative and socially liberal voters like them and their friends.
+But Danny Jerina and Staci Lee, both in their 40s, said they think Bloomberg is exactly the type of candidate appeals to fiscally conservative and socially liberal voters like them and their friends.

 “He's got kind of a nice mix of business experience as well as political experience,” Jerina said.
 “If we're lucky it might be able to persuade some of the Republicans on the fence.”

-Note: This story has been updated to correctly spell a last name as Kleinsmith, not Kleinsworth.